I’m a writer from Nottingham.

 It’s a steep learning curve, and at the moment I’m gathering experiences and finding out how different processes work and what it really means to be a writer (apparently it ain’t just about spewing your inner turmoil onto a page).
-And amazingly, in May 2016 I was jointly awarded the George Devine Award for Most Promising Playwright, which has made everything a lot more real.
+And amazingly, in 2016 I was jointly awarded the George Devine Award for Most Promising Playwright and nominated for a Writers’ Guild Award, which has made everything a lot more real.

 This website is where I post information on what I’m doing.
 So if you’re interested, have a look and get in touch.

-Oh yeah, and last year I had a baby.
-Which has sort of floored me for a while.
+Oh yeah, and a little while ago I had a baby.
+Which sort of floored me for a while.
 It’s crazy-beautiful, sweaty, sticky and really bloody tiring.
 And my pelvic floors aint what they used to be.
 But it’s teaching me all sorts of stuff.
-And I’m sure I’ll be back to writing soon.
+And I’m getting back into the writing too.
+Which is lovely.
+To have both.